jupyterlab-contrib/jupyter-ui-toolkit/packages/components/src/link/README.md

-# Visual Studio Code Link
+# Jupyter Link

-The `vscode-link` is a web component implementation of an [anchor element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a).
+The `jp-link` is a web component implementation of an [anchor element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a).

 ## Attributes